Randomize full MAC address

 For a quick and easy way to implement the random hostname I see a random number 1 - 10,000 being a easy and effective fix.

-#2 Updated by pluto about 5 years ago
+#2 Updated by pluto over 5 years ago

 This is a much needed feature, I constantly find myself having to manually assign a random mac everytime I use Tails which is rather annoying.